minershive/hiveon-kb/hiveon-asic-firmware/general/standard_improved_firmware.md

 ---
-title: Difference Between Standard and Improved Firmware
+title: Difference between standard and improved firmware
 parent_category: Hiveon ASIC Firmware
 category: General
 ---

-## Difference Between Standard and Improved Firmware
 The difference between Improved and Standard firmware in the presence or absence of a digital signature.
 Hiveon firmware previously existed in two versions - Improved (with signature) and Standard (without signature).

 ### What is  improved firmware?